decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 If the identifier is a `public-key-hex`:

 - it MUST be represented in compressed form (see https://en.bitcoin.it/wiki/Secp256k1)
-- the corresponding `ethereumAddress` entry is also added to the default DID document, unless the `owner` has been changed to a different address.
+- the corresponding `blockchainAccountId` entry is also added to the default DID document, unless the `owner` has been changed to a different address.
-- all Read, Update, and Delete operations MUST be made using the corresponding `ethereumAddress` and MUST originate from the correct `owner` address.
+- all Read, Update, and Delete operations MUST be made using the corresponding `blockchainAccountId` and MUST originate from the correct `owner` address.

 ## CRUD Operation Definitions